 Russell is a clean illustrator so there are few corrections, but they do stand out with the correction fluid.
 Zip-A-Tone is also present in earlier works, as are duplications pasted into panels.

-One item I’m thrilled to see are pages numbers in the bottom right corner; the pages all have a slight border and it was put to good use.
+One item I’m thrilled to see is pages numbers in the bottom right corner; the pages all have a slight border and it was put to good use.
 Not so thrilling are the two title pages: one with “Art and cover by P. Craig Russell” and one without.

 Production follows the Dark Horse Gallery model of a standard cover design, tan endpapers, and a line patterned border for the indices and chapter dividers.
 It’s neat, clean and creates uniformity and continuity for the line.